Learn what the system requirements are to run TLS 1.2 security protocol on your computer for QuickBooks Desktop 2018 and later.

-If the Internet Explorer Group Policy shows that you have the correct Internet Explorer but TLS 1.2 isn’t set up, follow this Microsoft article.
+If the Internet Explorer Group Policy shows that you have the correct IE but TLS 1.2 still needs further set up, follow this Microsoft article.

-If you see an error message, you may need to run QuickBooks with elevated privileges.
-This is to ensure correct Internet security settings are established.
+If you see an error message, you may need to run QuickBooks with elevated privileges, which establishes correct Internet security settings.

 - Close QuickBooks.